 "NCE Steering Committee" means the committee comprised of the three granting agencies' Presidents and the Deputy Minister, Industry Canada, which has overall responsibility for the CECR program (with the President of the Canadian Foundation for Innovation serving as an observer).

-"Centre Director" means the awardee of the CECR grant who is also a voting member of the Centre Board of Directors.
+"Centre Director" means the awardee of the CECR grant who is also a voting member of the centre Board of Directors.

 "Position of influence" includes any position that entails responsibility for a material segment of the operation and/or management of a business.

-Upon joining the centre, each individual is obliged to disclose in writing to the Board, through the Administrative Centre, any direct or indirect financial interests and positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided below).
+Upon joining the centre, each individual is obliged to disclose in writing to the Board, through the administrative centre, any direct or indirect financial interests and positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided below).
 In addition, these submissions must be updated whenever the individual's circumstances change in a way that would necessitate a further disclosure.
 The individual also has the obligation to disclose any potential, apparent or actual conflict of interest when it arises during centre committee or Board meetings so that the committee or Board is aware of the situation and can take appropriate action.

 Board members and members of other committees of the centre should identify their interests in all organizations working in the same sector as the centre.